eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/Software-Development-View/page_development-view.md

 ![DCM kit banner](@site/static/img/DCMKitLogoIcon-min.png)

 This page describes the most important parts for the software implementation of the DCM standards.
-For the full technical specification, please refer to the standard [CX-0128 Demand and Capacity Management](https://catena-x.net/de/standard-library).
+For the full technical specification, please refer to the standard [CX-0128 Demand and Capacity Management Data Exchange](https://catena-x.net/de/standard-library).

 ## Introduction